The Mystery of the Mary Celeste: Plot

 Captain Briggs and Captain Morehead are best friends.
 Morehead is in love with Sarah, and he brings Briggs to New York to meet her.
 However, Briggs and Sarah fall in love with one another.
 Both men propose to her on the same day.
 Sarah chooses Briggs.
 Sarah and Briggs reveal their marriage plans to Morehead and he gets furious with jealousy, and believes Briggs has deceived him.
 Briggs tells him that he will marry Sarah even if it means the end of their friendship.

 As the couple plans to sail, Captain Briggs is short of crew.
 He asks Morehead to forgive him and help.
 Morehead agrees and sends a man, Volkerk Grot, not to help, but to do something to the ship.
 Briggs also recruits other men, including Anton Lorenzen, who is a sailor who has suffered a lot and is about to have a mental breakdown.

 As the voyage begins, the crew realizes that there is a murderer among them who is killing them off one by one.
 Meanwhile, a crew member tries to rape Sarah; Lorenzen saves her by killing the man.
 But then he cries because he cannot stand the pain of killing a man.

 Soon, everybody has died or disappeared except 1st mate Bilson, Lorenzen and a third crew member, Ponta Katz.
 They decide that one of them must be the killer.

 Katz realizes that Lorenzen could not kill because he is too soft, so he runs after Bilson.
 Bilson shoots Katz and then celebrates with Lorenzen on becoming the new captain of the ship, and makes plans for the future.

 Lorenzen gets angry and tells Bilson that he was shanghaied six years before, on the same ship, and he committed the murders to get revenge.
 He shoots Bilson and throws him into the sea.
 Just after killing Bilson, Lorenzen is hit on the head by the ship's boom.
 He runs everywhere on ship in the hope of finding Bilson, and in his madness, he jumps off the ship.

 The ship drifts with the wind until it is spotted by another ship.
 The ship is totally abandoned except for a black cat.

 A final scene shows Morehead handing money to a crew member, commenting "I am thinking of Briggs and her, dead!"

 Cast

 The Mary B Mitchell in the film's opening credits.

 Production

 The schooner Mary B Mitchell was used as the ship Mary Celeste.
 Lugosi's scenes were only finished filming in mid-August, 1935, at which time he returned to America.

-Release

-The film was premiered at the Prince Edward theater on Nov.
-14 1935, but it only went into general release in England on April 27, 1936.

-It was released in the US on February 15, 1937, in an edited form, retitled The Phantom Ship.